rust-lang/rfcs/text/0000-natvis.md

 to, along with the XML fragment.
 This would give developers the freedom to place visualizations anywhere in their crate, rather than at the definition of each type.

-## Auto-discover Natvis XML files

-We may want to auto-discover Natvis files by searching specific directories for `.natvis` files.
-For example, developers create a file with the `.natvis` file extension, and place it within the `dbgvis/natvis` subdirectory of their crate.
-The `dbgvis` directory is reserved for debugger visualizations, and the `natvis` subdirectory is reserved for Natvis visualizations.
-(The name `dbgvis` was chosen to avoid conflicts with `Debug` directories created by build systems or IDEs; often, `.gitignore` files ignore `Debug` directories.)

-Cargo automatically scans for `dbgvis/natvis/*.natvis` files.
-This behavior can be overridden by specifying manifest keys.

 # References